sc16141/shiv-ram/README.md

 # shiv-ram
-this is a demo for Git &amp; Github class
+this is a demo for Git &amp; Github class.